Mohamed-khattab/Token-bucket-rate-limiter/README.md

 # Token Bucket Rate Limiter in Go

-This repository contains a simple implementation of a token bucket rate limiter in the Go programming language.
-The rate limiter is designed to control the rate of requests for different entities, such as global requests, requests from services A and B, and requests from individual users based on their IP addresses.
+This repository features a straightforward implementation of a token bucket rate limiter in Go.
+Designed for managing request rates across different entities, it handles global requests, services A and B, and individual users based on their IP addresses.

 ## TokenBucket Structure

-The `TokenBucket` structure represents a generic token bucket system.
-It includes methods for creating a new token bucket, refilling tokens based on elapsed time, and checking if there are enough tokens for a request.
+The `TokenBucket` structure embodies a generic token bucket system, equipped with methods for creating a new token bucket, refilling tokens based on elapsed time, and checking token availability for a request.

 ## Rate Limiting for Global, Services, and Users

 ### - Global Rate Limiter

-A global rate limiter is implemented to control the overall rate of requests.
-The `globalTokenBucket` instance limits the rate of requests to a maximum of 1000 requests per second.
+A global rate limiter orchestrates overall request control.
+The `globalTokenBucket` instance sets the ceiling for requests at 1000 per second.

 ### -  Service Rate Limiters

-Two rate limiters, `ServiceATokenBucket` and `ServiceBTokenBucket`, are designed to control the rate of requests for services A and B, respectively.
+Two specialized rate limiters, namely `ServiceATokenBucket` and `ServiceBTokenBucket`, govern request rates for services A and B, respectively.

 ### - User Token Bucket Manager

-The `UserTokenBucketManager` manages individual token buckets for users based on their IP addresses.
-Each user is limited to a rate of 2 requests per second.
+The `UserTokenBucketManager` oversees individual token buckets for users, identified by their IP addresses.
+Each user faces a limit of 2 requests per second.

 ## Example Usage

-The main file (`main.go`) includes examples demonstrating the usage of the rate limiter for global, service, and user requests.
-To integrate the rate limiter into your applications, customize the provided examples.
+The main file (`main.go`) provides illustrative examples showcasing the application of the rate limiter for global, service, and user requests.
+For seamless integration into your applications, feel free to tailor the provided examples.

-In the examples, the rate limiter for global requests allows a maximum of 500 tokens to be consumed, with a refill rate of 5 tokens per second.
-Services A and B are limited to 50 tokens and 100 tokens, respectively, with refill rates of 10 tokens per second and 5 tokens per second.
-Individual user requests are limited to 20 tokens with a refill rate of 2 tokens per second based on their IP addresses.
+In these examples, the global rate limiter permits consumption of up to 500 tokens with a refill rate of 5 tokens per second.
+Services A and B adhere to respective limits of 50 and 100 tokens, accompanied by refill rates of 10 and 5 tokens per second.
+Individual user requests are restricted to 20 tokens, replenished at a rate of 2 tokens per second based on their IP addresses.